mongoose-os-libs/soft-uart/README.md

 ```c
 void mgos_soft_uart_set_dispatcher(int uart_no, mgos_uart_dispatcher_t cb, void *arg);
 ```
-Set UART dispatcher: a callback which gets called when there is data in the input buffer or space available in the output buffer.
+Set SOFT-UART dispatcher: a callback which gets called when there is data in the input buffer or space available in the output buffer.

 |Parameter||
 |--|--|